JStevens1424/Ranked-Red-Sox-Players/README.md

 # About
 This is a list ranking all the Red Sox players that finished the season with the team.
-I will seperate them into 2 main categories, Starting Pitcher,  and Position Player.
+I will seperate them into 2 main categories, **Starting Pitcher**,  and **Position Player**.
 I am not doing relief pitchers because of my time constaints.
 I will use several different statistics in order to judge them.
 To save time i will only rank the people who played at least half the season (81 games) on the team.
 ![Picture of David Ortiz](https://imagesvc.timeincapp.com/v3/fan/image?url=https%3A%2F%2Fbosoxinjection.com%2Ffiles%2F2016%2F07%2Fdavid-ortiz-mlb-all-star-game-1.jpg&c=sc&w=736&h=485)

+> Here's the thing about Red Sox fans, or actually just fans from that region, in general: they appreciate the effort.
+And if you mail it in or if you give 80 percent, even with a win, they'll let you know that's not how you do it.
+They want - if it's comedian, if it's a musician, bring us your best show.

+    - Dane Cook

 # Terminology
 - BA: Batting Average - How often someone gets a hit